Parole granted to woman who was getaway driver in deadly 1981 Brink's heist

 However, New York's parole board denied Clark's initial request for release in 2017, saying she was "still a symbol of violent terroristic crime."

 Clark, 69, presented statements of support from more than 2,000 people at her parole hearing on April 3.
 Among those supporting her were former Manhattan District Attorney Robert Morgenthau, 11 members of New York's congressional delegation and Elaine Lord, a former superintendent of Bedford Hills Correctional Facility, where Clark is incarcerated.
-A letter signed by more than 70 elected officials said the correctional system exists for rehabilitation as well as punishment
+A letter signed by more than 70 elected officials said the correctional system exists for rehabilitation as well as punishment.

 Still, the families of the victims and some law enforcement officials opposed her release.
 The Rockland County District Attorney's Office said granting Clark parole "would be an atrocious travesty of justice and an affront to our criminal justice system."